Wellbeing studio based in Keynsham offering holistic treatments including massage, reflexology and more. We look forward to welcoming you soon.

 Reflexology should not be used in place of conventional medical care.
 Always consult a GP or other health professional for medical attention and advice.

 For the treatment itself you will remain fully clothed, simply removing your shoes and socks, you’ll then be invited to relax on a treatment couch.
-I will gently cleanse your feet before applying a fine powder, cream or oil, to help provide a free-flowing treatment, and then start gently massaging and stretching your feet and ankles.
+We will gently cleanse your feet before applying a cream or oil, to help provide a free-flowing treatment, and then start gently massaging and stretching your feet and ankles.

 As the treatment progresses, a variety of different reflexology techniques will be used to ‘work’ the reflex points on each foot, including a caterpillar-like movement called ‘thumb walking’.
 The areas treated and pressure applied will be adapted to suit your individual needs.